mabelticketing/mabel/deployment.md

     # Note down the password for mysql!
     sudo gem install sass

-At this point you should be able to browse to your public DNS in the browser and see nginx's "Hello world!" page.
+At this point you should be able to browse to your Elastic IP in the browser and see nginx's "Hello world!" page.

 It also never hurts to update the pre-installed packages